gustavosousa2208/gustavosousa2208/README.md

-- 👋 Hi, I’m @gustavosousa2208
+- 👋 Hi, I’m Gustavo
-- 👀 I’m interested in mathematics, data science, ML, and game console emulators
+- 👀 I’m interested in Microcontrollers and FPGA, emulators and embedded systems
-- 🌱 I’m currently learning python, using algebra, and creating automations for my pc
+- 🌱 I’m mainly programming in Linux C and VHDL

 <!---
 gustavosousa2208/gustavosousa2208 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.